spleenteo/pantry/README.md

 Use GIT, clone your private repo in a dropbox folder and set in it in the local_folder config variable.
 You'll have a double backup.

+## Restore from backup

+Once you have your software installed (ie. zsh, oh-my-zsh, sublime ecc) on your new mac/pc, you just have to clone your private repo and run ```./pantry.sh restore``` to copy all files in their original position, according to the path written in the config file, stuff section.

+Restoring might be a delicate operations, since it wirtes system files.
+Do it carefully.
+If you are not sure of what you are doing, avoid the automatic restore and copy the files manually.

 ## To do (if you are a real-dev® and want to help)

 * Find the best way to setup a crontab